February 13, 2019

-Temporomandibular joint disorder, which is more commonly known as TMJ, TMJD, or TMD, is a problem with the hinge that connects your jaw to the temporal bones of your skull.
-This hinge helps control two of human’s most valued functions — talking and eating.
+Temporomandibular joint disorder, which according to Well and Good is more commonly known as TMJ, TMJD, or TMD, is a problem with the hinge that connects your jaw to the temporal bones of your skull.
+This very hinge helps control two of human’s most valued functions — talking and eating.

 TMJ can cause pain in your jaw joint and in the muscles that control jaw movement.
-According to Mayo Clinic, jaw pain may be due to a combination of factors, such as genetics, arthritis or jaw injury.
-Some people who experience jaw pain also tend to clench or grind their teeth (aka bruxism), although many people habitually clench or grind their teeth and never develop the disorders.
+According to Mayo Clinic, jaw pain may be caused by a number of factors, such as genetics, arthritis or jaw injury.
+Of course, some who experience jaw pain also tend to clench or grind their teeth (a.k.a bruxism), although many people clench or grind their teeth out of habit and never develop the disorders.

-Symptoms tend to present as jaw or tooth pain, difficulty opening your mouth, popping and clicking noises, as well as headaches, pain under your eyes, and discomfort down the neck and shoulders (among other things).
+Symptoms tend to surface in the way of jaw or tooth pain, difficulty opening your mouth, popping and clicking noises, as well as headaches, pain under your eyes, and discomfort down the neck and shoulders, according to Well and Good.
 If you just moved around your jaw to see if you’re unknowing experiencing any of these symptoms, we feel you and may, or may not, have done the same.

 According to Well and Good, dentists are chocking up an increase in TMJ diagnoses to increased stress and decreased sleep, though there are many other factors that may be causing the jaw tension.
 “We’re definitely seeing a lot of younger patients coming in with TMJ issues.
 I think a lot of it has to do with stress,” celebrity cosmetic dentist Victoria Veytsman told the health website.
 “People’s teeth are worn, they’re grinding, and they’re not sleeping well.”